 While a dental crown does not require any special care, it is important to remember your tooth is still subject to gum disease, and proper oral care (including routine dental cleanings) is recommended.

-You are welcome to contact Comprehensive Dental Health, LLC to learn more about dental crowns in New Haven, Connecticut!
+You are welcome to contact Comprehensive Dental Health to learn more about dental crowns in New Haven, CT!